UT-LCA/ML4Accel-Dataset/README.md

-# Data Set for ML-Guided Chip Design
+# Data Set for ML-Guided Accelerator Design

 Chip design times have been high typically taking over 3 years from architecture to implementation to deployment, and it is extremely hard to keep up with the need for new domain specific chips specifically machine learning (ML) accelerators.